 Set up a fun taste-testing sensory station.
 Children wear blindfolds or close their eyes while you offer them small samples of foods to taste and guess.

-You can do this related to a theme, such as fruits, vegetables and snacks.
-For younger children, you could show them the foods first and then have them guess the taste samples without looking.
+You can do this with a theme, such as fruits, vegetables, or snacks.
+For younger children, you could show them the foods first, then have them guess the samples while blindfolded.

 Keeping their eyes closed can be a challenge, but some kids don’t like wearing blindfolds or scarves over their eyes.